franciscorichter/HGrM/README.md

 # rgm: Random Graphical Models for data from multiple environments

-`rgm` is an R package that implements state-of-the-art Random Graphical Models (RGM) for the analysis of complex multivariate data.
-It excels in handling heterogeneous data across various environments, offering a powerful tool for exploring intricate network interactions and structural relationships.
+`rgm` is an R package that implements state-of-the-art Random Graphical Models (RGMs) for the analysis of complex multivariate data.
+It is able to handle heterogeneous data across various environments, offering a powerful tool for exploring intricate network interactions and structural relationships.

 ## Key Features